MiguellDomingues/vape-finder-scraper/README.md

 A collection of web scraping scripts to facilitate content discovery for the [BC Vape Finder](https://github.com/MiguellDomingues/vape-finder-client/) project

-## Purpose

-I developed this project to explore a practical application of web scraping and the ETL process.
-Tasks include:

-- Implementing scripts to crawl, scrape, clean and categorize product data from 3 different e-commerce websites into JSON files with a common structure
-- Validating product data against a predefined schema and inserting them into a cloud-hosted mongodb instance

 ## How To Use

 Requires Node.js and Git.